cloudant-labs/cloudant-introduction-course/Part 07 - HTTP API Basics.md

 So far we've only used the "GET" HTTP method, which is the default one for curl and the one used when you enter a URL into your web browser.

-Cloudant's API often uses the method as a "verb" to describe the action being asked of the database: GET for fetching data.
+Cloudant's API often uses the HTTP method as a "verb" to describe the action being asked of the database: GET for fetching data.

 With curl we can specify the method we want to use with the `-X` command-line option.